-- Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)'
+• Correct a wording error transposing transparent inputs and transparent outputs in §4.11 'Balance (Sprout)' on p.

-on p.
 38.

-- Minor wording clarifications.

 - The implementation of Sprout Ed25519 signature validation in zcashd differed from what was specified in §5.4.5 'Ed25519' on p.
-63. The specification has been changed to match the implementation. - · Add consensus rules for Heartwood. - Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - · Add macros and Makefile support for building the Canopy specification.
+63. The specification has been changed to match the implementation. - · Remove "pvc" Makefile targets. - · Make the Heartwood specification the default. - · Add macros and Makefile support for building the Canopy specification.